8.13 Policies for advancing tobacco control programs among Aboriginal and Torres Strait Islander peoples

 8.13.3 The National Tobacco Strategy and state/territory tobacco strategies

 The National Tobacco Strategy is a policy framework for the Australian Government and state and territory governments to work together and in collaboration with non-government agencies to improve health and to reduce the social costs caused by tobacco.
 15 The first National Tobacco Strategy (1999 to 2002–03) 16 recognised that concerted action was required to reduce smoking prevalence among Aboriginal and Torres Strait Islander communities.
-This led to the funding and launch in 2000 of the National Aboriginal and Torres Strait Islander Tobacco Control Project, a joint initiative between the National Aboriginal Community Controlled Health Organisation and the Department of Health and Aged Care.
+This led to the funding and launch in 2000 of the National Aboriginal and Torres Strait Islander Tobacco Control Project, a joint initiative between the National Aboriginal Community Controlled Health Organisation i and the Department of Health and Aged Care.
 3

 8.13.4 National Preventative Health Strategy

 The national Preventative Health Taskforce was established in April 2008 to develop a National Preventative Health Strategy focusing on three priority areas for action: obesity, alcohol, and tobacco.
 In June 2009, the Taskforce released Australia: The Healthiest Country by 2020—National Preventative Health Strategy—The Roadmap for Action.
-29 A key action area identified in this document is to: ‘Work in partnership with Indigenous groups to boost efforts to reduce smoking and exposure to passive smoking among Indigenous Australians’.
-Six actions specifically related to this were recommended (p190–2): 29
+22 The strategy recommended several actions relating to working in partnership with Indigenous groups to boost efforts to reduce smoking and exposure to passive smoking and improving data collection on tobacco use and behaviours among Indigenous people.
+22 These recommendations were accepted by the Commonwealth Government, 23 with some of these being specifically addressed in the Tackling Indigenous Smoking Initiative described in Section 8.13.5.

 8.13.5 The Tackling Indigenous Smoking Initiative

 In 2008, the Council of Australian Governments committed to targets for closing the gap on Indigenous disadvantage in the areas of health, education, and employment.
 These targets included closing the life expectancy gap within a generation, and halving the gap in mortality for Indigenous children under five within a decade.
 Recognising the contribution of smoking to the health gap, ‘Tackling Smoking’ became a key initiative of the Council of Australian Governments’ National Partnership Agreement on Closing the Gap in Indigenous Health Outcomes.
-31 Commonwealth, state and territory governments committed a total of almost $200 million over four years (2009–13) to reduce the smoking rate and the tobacco-related burden of disease within Aboriginal and Torres Strait Islander communities—$100.6 million from the Commonwealth Government and $98.09 million from the states and territories.
-This was to be achieved through: 31
+25 Commonwealth, state and territory governments committed a total of almost $200 million over four years (2009–13) to reduce the smoking rate and the tobacco-related burden of disease within Aboriginal and Torres Strait Islander communities—$100.6 million from the Commonwealth Government and $98.09 million from the states and territories.
+This was to be achieved through:

 • social marketing campaigns to reduce smoking-related harms